konstvr/IWtoGRE-cycleGAN/README.md

 #### The material in this site is distributed under the [MIT license](https://opensource.org/license/mit)

 ## Please cite:
-When using the code, trained model or GUI please cite "Vrettos K, Vassalou EE, Karantanas AH, Klontzas ME, Deep learning generated T2*-weighted gradient echo sequences for the evaluation of the knee, ..., Under review, 2024"
+When using the code, trained model or GUI please cite "Vrettos K, Vassalou EE, Vamvakerou G, Karantanas AH, Klontzas ME.
+Generating Synthetic T2*-Weighted Gradient Echo Images of the Knee with an Open-source Deep Learning Model.
+Acad Radiol.
+2025 Apr 1:S1076-6332(25)00210-7. doi: 10.1016/j.acra.2025.03.015.
+PMID: 40175204."